pradeepdumka/MyNotes/javascript.md

 # What is Closure?
 >A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment). .
 >>In other words, a closure gives you access to an outer function's scope from an inner function. .

-function outerFunction() {
+>function outerFunction() { .
-  let outerVariable = 'I am from the outer function';
+  let outerVariable = 'I am from the outer function'; .

-  function innerFunction() {
+  function innerFunction() { .
-    console.log(outerVariable);
+    console.log(outerVariable); .
-  }
+  } .

-  return innerFunction;
+  return innerFunction; .
 } .
->>Call outerFunction and store the returned innerFunction in a variable const closureExample = outerFunction(); .
+>Call outerFunction and store the returned innerFunction in a variable . const closureExample = outerFunction(); .
->> Call the innerFunction, which still has access to outerVariable closureExample(); // Output: I am from the outer function .
+>Call the innerFunction, which still has access to outerVariable . closureExample(); // Output: I am from the outer function .